-The primary goal of the Integrative Health Sciences Facility Core is to enable progressive translational, clinical, and population-based research projects that address environmental health concerns in our region.
-This will be archived through specific tactics, including:
+The vision of the Integrative Health Sciences Facility Core (IHSFC) is to enable progressive translational, clinical, and population-based research projects that address environmental health concerns in our region.
+This vision will be achieved through specific aims, including:

-- Provide and manage resources to facilitate the progression of EHS from basic mechanistic and toxicological research to more immediate translational programs that will impact our affected communities by improving public health and/or clinical practice.
+Provide and manage resources to facilitate the progression of Environmental Health Sciences (EHS) from basic mechanistic and toxicological research to more immediate translational programs that will impact our affected communities by improving public health and/or clinical practice.

 The IHSFC serves as the primary institutional access point to specifically facilitate EHS-related translational and clinical studies.
 This facilitation will include moving studies forward from basic science to clinical science and/or population science studies, and will emphasize reverse efforts to develop cellular and animal studies to support and serve clinical and community observations and concerns.

-Establishing a multi-directional alignment, the IHSFC will work in conjunction with the COEC to help bridge the gap between researchers and affected communities by working with the four Research Interest Groups.
-The UK CARES pilot project program will link core resources to new and evolving studies.
-The UK CARES analytical core draws on expertise in analytical chemistry, mass spectrometry, and biostatistics for quantitation of relevant analytes in complex biological and environmental samples.
+Establishing a multi-directional alignment, the IHSFC will work in conjunction with the Community Engagement Core (CEC) to help bridge the gap between researchers and affected communities by working with the four Research Interest Groups and will provide logistical and operational support for project ideas and concepts that are derived from the community engagement efforts.
+The Pilot Project Program (PPP) will link core resources to new and evolving studies pilot projects so that they may access key services and tasks for project completion via study support mechanisms in the IHSFC.
+The Analytical Core (AC) draws on expertise in analytical chemistry, mass spectrometry, and biostatistics for quantitation of relevant analytes in complex biological and environmental samples.